-Field Description Usage tips

-Configuration section:

-Name The name acts as a unique identifier, allowing you to distinguish between zones of the same type.

-Field Description Usage tips Туре The nature of the specified zone, in relation to the local Expressway.
+Field Description Usage tips Name The name acts as a unique identifier, allowing you to distinguish between zones of the same type. Туре The nature of the specified zone, in relation to the local Expressway.
 Select Neighbor .
 After a zone has been created, the Type cannot be changed.
 Hop count The hop count is the number of times a request will be forwarded to a neighbor gatekeeper or proxy (see the Hop counts section for more information).
 This field specifies the hop count to use when sending a search request to this particular zone.
 If the search request was received from another zone and already has a hop count assigned, the lower of the two values is used.
 H.323 section: Mode Determines whether H.323 calls are allowed to and from the neighbor system.
 Port The port on the neighbor system used for H.323 searches initiated from the local Expressway.
 This must be the same port number as that configured on the neighbor system as its H.323 UDP port.
 SIP section: Mode Determines whether SIP calls are allowed to and from the neighbor system.
 Port The port on the neighbor system used for outgoing SIP messages initiated from the local Expressway.
 This must be the same port number as that configured on the neighbor system as its SIP TCP, SIP TLS or SIP UDP listening port (depending on which SIP Transport mode is in use).
 Transport Determines which transport type is used for SIP calls to and from the neighbor system.
 The default is TLS .
 TLS verify mode Controls whether the Expressway performs X.509 certificate checking against the neighbor system when communicating over TLS.
 If the neighbor system is another Expressway, both systems can verify each other's certificate (known as mutual authentication).
-See TLS Certificate Verification of Neighbor Systems, page 155 for more information.
+See TLS Certificate Verification of Neighbor Systems, page 161 for more information.
 Accept proxied registrations Controls whether proxied SIP registrations routed through this zone are accepted.
 This setting only applies to registration requests for a domain for which the Expressway is acting as a Registrar.
 For requests for other domains the SIP registration proxy mode setting applies.
 See Proxying registration requests for more information.
 Media encryption mode Controls the media encryption policy applied by the Expressway for SIP calls (including interworked calls) to and from this zone.
-See Configuring Media Encryption Policy, page 134 for more information.
-ICE support Controls whether ICE messages are supported by the devices in this zone.
-See Configuring ICE Messaging Support, page 135 for more information.
+See Configuring Media Encryption Policy, page 139 for more information.